Jonathan Clinkscale

 Jonathan Clinkscale (born 1982) is an American former football right guard.
 He played college football at University of Wisconsin.
 He went undrafted and played professionally for the Tampa Bay Buccaneers and the Cincinnati Bengals of the National Football League (NFL).

-Early years
+Early life

-Brown's parents divorced when she was young.
-He has a fraternal twin sister named Aja Brown, who was mayor of Compton, California.
+Clinksale's parents divorced when he was young.
+He has a fraternal twin sister, Aja Brown, who was mayor of Compton, California from 2013 to 2021.

 Professional career

 Tampa Bay Buccaneers

 Clinkscale was signed by the Tampa Bay Buccaneers after going undrafted in the 2005 NFL draft.

 Rhein Fire

 Clinkscale signed with Rhein Fire of the National Football League Europa in 2007.

 Orlando Predators

 Clinkscale signed with the Orlando Predators of the Arena Football League in 2008.

 Personal life

 Clinkscale currently resides in Madison, Wisconsin and works for the Madison Fire Department.